InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     git clone https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior.git

 <a href = "https://www.gnu.org/software/make/">Make</a> utility automates downloading the data and creating the environment.
-Hint: typing 'make' to the terminal will show description of available commands.
+Hint: typing `make` to the terminal will show description of available commands.

-First, we need to create a virtual environment and install the requirements for our project:
+First, we need to create a virtual environment and install the requirements for our project (the below commands should be executed from the root directory of the project).
+The following commands will create a conda virtual environment for the project, install required packages and create a jupyter kernel for the project.

     make create_environment
     make requirements

+Now, we can download the data.
+This will download raw data and necessary shapefiles (the command could take up to 20 min to run depending on the Internet speed):

+    make data

+Optionally, we can download precomputed low-dimensional embeddings and other analysis files to allow for creating figures without waiting for the code to run.

+    make precomputed_data

+Finally, we should be able to run notebooks from the [/notebooks] folder.

 --------